troycla/NewTabx/README.md

-New Tab X is Game site Only
+New Tab X is Game site and more mainly working on game

-credit to 3hk0
+credit to the people who stuff i use to create this site